Diffusion Models in Simulation-Based Inference: A Tutorial Review

 Another option is \emph{sigmoid weighting} \citep{KingmaGao2023},

 which monotonically favors lower-SNR regions.
 This biases learning toward the most difficult denoising steps, where the model benefits most from additional capacity.

 In practice, most SBI papers either omit explicit weighting, effectively setting $\omega(t)=1$, or apply EDM weighting in combination with the EDM schedule (\autoref{tab:papers}).
-In our experiments (\autoref{sec:experiments}), we find the EDM weighting to be superior with regard to the statistical accuracy of the diffusion estimators.
+In our experiments (\autoref{sec:experiments}), we find the EDM weighting to be superior for low-dimensional problems with regard to the statistical accuracy of the diffusion estimators.